-The MMC/SD controller has two clocks, the function clock and the memory clock (Figure 4).
+There are two clocks, the function clock and the memory clock, in the MMC/SD controller (Figure 4).
+The function clock determines the operational frequency of the MMC/SD controller and is the input clock to the MMC/SD card(s).

-The function clock determines the operational frequency of the MMC/SD controller and is the input clock to the MMC/SD controller on the device.
-The MMC/SD controller is capable of operating with a function clock up to 100 MHz.
+Architecture

-The memory clock appears on the SD_CLK pin of the MMC/SD controller interface.
+The memory clock appears on the MMCSD_CLK pin of the MMC/SD controller interface.
 The memory clock controls the timing of communication between the MMC/SD controller and the connected memory card.
 The memory clock is generated by dividing the function clock in the MMC/SD controller.
-The divide-down value is set by CLKRT bits in the MMC memory clock control register (MMCCLK) and is determined by the equation:
+The divide-down value is set by CLKRT bits in the MMC memory clock control register (MMCCLK) and is determined by the following equation:

-memory clock frequency = function clock frequency/ $(2 \times (CLKRT + 1))$
+memory clock frequency = function clock frequency/(2 × (CLKRT + 1))